projectsveltos/sveltos/docs/deployment_order/depends_on_with_health_checks.md

     - Gianluca Mardente
 ---

-When managing multiple applications across different teams, each requiring the presence of __cert-manager__ within the cluster, consider utilizing a ClusterProfile to deploy cert-manager centrally.
+Managing multiple applications across different teams, each of them requiring the presence of the __cert-manager__, consider utilizing a ClusterProfile to deploy cert-manager **centrally**.

-This approach enables other ClusterProfiles, responsible for deploying applications that depend on cert-manager, to leverage the dependsOn field to ensure cert-manager is present prior to application deployment.
+This approach enables other ClusterProfiles, responsible for deploying applications that depend on cert-manager, to leverage the `dependsOn` field to ensure the cert-manager is present prior to application deployment.

-To guarantee that cert-manager is not only deployed but also functioning correctly, employ the __validateHealths__ flag.
-The following ClusterProfile will deploy cert-manager in any cluster matching the label selector env=fv and subsequently wait for all deployments in the cert-manager namespace to reach a healthy state (active replicas matching requested replicas) before marking this ClusterProfile as provisioned in the matching cluster.
+To guarantee that cert-manager is not only deployed but also functional, employ the __validateHealths__ flag.
+The below ClusterProfile will deploy cert-manager in any cluster matching the label selector `env=fv` and subsequently wait for all deployments in the cert-manager namespace to reach a healthy state (active replicas matching requested replicas) before setting the ClusterProfile as `provisioned`.

 ```yaml
 apiVersion: config.projectsveltos.io/v1alpha1